sketch-city/voting-machine-mapping/README.md

 Our data is helpful, but incomplete.
 We will need help to:
 - Determine age of each voting machine and its version
 - Determine which threats exist to currently deployed voting machines
 - Examine the union of existant, known threats and deployed voting machines

+### Data Management
+- Combine voting machine data source with Texas counties shapefile

 ## Useful Links:
 - [Current Vote Texas webform to educate citizens on voting machine availability by county and use](http://www.votetexas.gov/voting/how/)